Strawberry Basil Lemonade Jello Shots are a killer summertime cocktail you’ll want to bring to every party!

 - 2 tablespoons strawberry Jell-O gelatin powder

-- Place the unflavored gelatin powder in a small mixing bowl.
+Place the unflavored gelatin powder in a small mixing bowl.
 Pour the cold water over the top and stir to combine.
-Let sit for 1 minute to let the water adsorb into the powder.
+Let sit for 1 minute to let the water absorb into the powder.

-- Place the strawberry gelatin powder in a small mixing bowl.
-Whisk in the bowling water until the powder is dissolved.
+Place the strawberry gelatin powder in a small mixing bowl.
+Whisk in the boiling water until the powder is dissolved.
 Add the cold water and whisk to combine.

-- Remove the bowl of strawberry jello (should be cooled, but still in its liquid form) and the lemonade shot cups.
+Remove the bowl of strawberry jello (should be cool, but still in its liquid form) and the lemonade shot cups.

-- Place lids on each plastic cup and keep refrigerated until ready to serve.
-They're have this cool layered effect going on.
+Place lids on each plastic cup and keep refrigerated until ready to serve.
+They have this cool layered effect going on.